The Venice-Nokomis Woman's Club, one of the oldest not-for-profit civic organizations in the State of Florida, was founded in 1926 by Louella Albee.

 Summer Scan Project Completed - all stored Club documents have finally been scanned and will be updated annually.
 This was a huge undertaking that took a half of the summer to accomplish.
 Previously, the Venice Museum and Archives accepted our early records/ items that are not included in this scan.

 Monthly Bulletin was established in September 2017 to keep members continually informed.
-Our Website is now operational.

 Follow us on Facebook